Ayoubkassi/Java_Design_Patterns/README.md

 * compostion allows for code reuse from final classes
 	* impossible with inheritance because you cannot extend a final class in java

+---

+## The Single Responsability Principle

+* **should make sure that one classat at the most is responsible for doing one task or functionality**
+* the single responsablity principle is closely related to the concepts of cohesion and coupling
+* low coupling means small dependenies between classes/methodes
+* low cohesion means that the class does a great variety of actions